Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Unrestricted Covariance between the Measurement Error Terms

 \theassumption{D.\arabic{assumption}}

 \thedefinition{D.\arabic{definition}}

 \theLemma{D.\arabic{Lemma}}

-In this appendix, we propose a partial identification strategy that requires no prior knowledge about the sign of the true target parameter $\beta$.
-To do so, we keep Assumptions \ref{AsExogeneous}, \ref{AsScale}, \ref{AsMEexogenous} and \ref{AsNonClassical}, and modify Assumptions \ref{AsPosEff} and \ref{AsDataRestrictions}.
+In this appendix, we propose a partial identification strategy that does not restrict the covariance between the proxies's measurement error terms $\left(U_{1}, U_{2} \right)$.
+To do so, we keep Assumptions \ref{AsExogeneous}, \ref{AsScale}, \ref{AsPosEff} and \ref{AsMEexogenous}, completely remove Assumption \ref{AsNonClassical}, and modify Assumption \ref{AsDataRestrictions}.
 For convenience, we list all the necessary assumptions here.

 \begin{assumption}[Exogeneity] After conditioning on the covariate vector $W$, the true unobserved measure $X^{*}$ is exogenous, i.e., $Cov\left(X_{res}^{*}, \epsilon_{res}\right) = 0$. \end{assumption}